-We impose per event limits certain for key risks at a 1% and a 0.4% exceedance probability.
-If we were to deploy the full limit, for any given event type, there would be a 1% and a 0.4% probability, respectfully that an event would occur during the next year that would result in a net underwriting loss in excess of the limit.
-We also impose limits for certain natural catastrophe exposures at a 1% tail value at risk ("TVaR") probability on a per event basis.
+1. We impose limits for each natural catastrophe peril region at a 1% tail value at risk ("TVaR") probability.
 This statistic indicates the average amount of net loss expected to be incurred if a loss above the 1% exceedance probability level has occurred.